Economic analysis of climate change: By region

 Other studies investigate economic losses by GDP change per country or by per country per capita.
 Findings show large differences among countries and within countries.
 The estimated GDP changes in some developing countries are similar to some of the worst country-level losses during historical economic recessions.
 Economic losses are risks to living standards, which are more likely to be severe in developing countries.
 Climate change can push more people into extreme poverty or keep people poor, especially through particularly climate-sensitive sectors such as agriculture and fisheries.
 Climate change may also increase income inequality within countries as well as between them, particularly affecting low-income groups.

-The economic impact of changes in annual mean temperature is estimated to be lower at higher latitudes despite higher temperature changes due to lower estimated economic vulnerability to temperature changes.
-Reduced daily temperature variability at high latitudes shows positive estimated economic impact, with opposite effects at lower latitudes and Europe.
-Economic effects due to changes in total annual precipitation show regional patterns generally opposite to changes in the number of wet days.

 According to a study by reinsurance company Swiss Re in 2021 the economies of wealthy countries like the US would likely shrink by approximately 7%, while some developing nations would be devastated, losing around 20% or in some cases 40% of their economic output.

 A United States government report in November 2018 raised the possibility of US GDP going down 10% as a result of the warming climate, including huge shifts in geography, demographics and technology.